On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

-\item[]\textbf{Step 3: Applying AdaDetect on the attacked data.} After the attack, the user applies AdaDetect and computes the score function as the first step.
-As the data is now changed by the attacker, we denote the score function after the attack by $\tilde{s}$, and the empirical $p$-values after the attack by $\pt_i$ for $i\in[1:m]$.
-We stress that $\tilde{s}$ still satisfies~\eqref{eq:score}. \end{enumerate}
+\textbf{Step 3: Apply AdaDetect on the contaminated (or attacked) data.} After the attack, the user applies AdaDetect and computes the score function as the first step.
+As the data is now changed by the attacker, we denote the score function after the attack by $\tilde{s}(z)$, and the empirical $p$-values after the attack by $\pt_i$ for $i\in[1:m]$.
+We stress that $\tilde{s}(z)$ still satisfies~\eqref{eq:score}.
+The number of rejections is denoted by $\widetilde{R}(m_a)$, where we explicitly shows its dependence on $m_a$ for our main results in the next section.

 The key in this oracle setting is that the attacker knows which ones are true nulls in the test data.
 The attacker will simply pick $\Ac$ with $m_{a}=|\Ac|$, which consists of a \emph{fixed} set of indices of nulls in the test data (i.e., there is no randomness in $\Ac$ and $m_a$).
 Our proposed methodology is flexible in that it can incorporate existing adversarial machine learning attack algorithms.